nmaarnio/dungeon-generator/README.md

 # Dungeon generator

-A simple CL tool to generate dungeons using cellular automata.
+A simple CL tool to generate dungeons using cellular automata, implemented in Rust.

 TODO:
 - Add options to set cutoff conditions for evolving